-A consultant from the Engineering Writing Program is available in the Viterbi Learning Program to answer your questions about writing for your all your courses – not just your engineering classes!
+Need writing support?
+A Writing Consultant from the Engineering in Society program is available at the VLP to answer your questions about writing for your all your undergraduate courses – not just your engineering classes!
 The writing consultant can help you:

-Appointments with the writing consultant follow the same policies as all other Viterbi Learning Program peer tutoring appointments.
+Please note: Writing Consultant appointments & drop-ins are is reserved for Viterbi Undergraduates only.
+All sessions with the Writing Consultant follow the same policies as all other Viterbi Learning Program peer tutoring appointments.

-The Engineering in Society Program is collaborating with VLP to offer online appointments designed to support Viterbi’s Ph.D. students with their writing, speaking, and other communication-based skills in academic and professional contexts.
+The Engineering in Society Program's Communications Hub (Hub) offers in-person and online appointments designed to provide specialized support for Viterbi’s Ph.D. students' writing, speaking, and other communications-based skills and tasks.
+All Hub appointments are conducted by experienced Viterbi faculty in technical communication.
 The range of communication efforts that are supported include:

 - Writing: journal and conference articles, dissertations, proposal and fellowship applications, career documents, collaborative/multidisciplinary efforts, and industry-related communications